flyonspeed/TronView/README.md

 Project for connecting EFIS or any external sensor data to a Screen, HUD, or AR glasses.
 This was created for the aviation community but can be used for any application where you want to display data in a custom GUI (and interact with it).

 ![cockpit1](docs/efis_cockpit1.jpeg?raw=true)
 ## Active development!
-(April 2025)
+(June 2025)
 If you want to help with development or testing please join our [Join Discord](https://discord.gg/pdnxWa32aW) sever.
 We are working on several new features.
-- Meshtastic integration (Works, but still adding more)
+- Meshtastic integration (Working)
-- XReal and Viture AR glasses support
+- Video Input (Done)
+- Add images to screen design (Done)
 - Show/Hide screen modules based on key commands or other inputs. (event handlers)
 - Moving Map.
-- Video Input (Done)
-- Add images to screen design (Done)

 ## Features Include:
 - Build custom efis or hud screens or AR glasses screen. (or any kinda of screen you want)